fau-masters-collected-works-cgarbin/dataset-visualization-google-facets-streamlit/google-facets.md

 # Google facets

-If you haven't done so yet, review the [dataset preprocessing step](./dataset-preprocessing.md) step.
+If you haven't done so yet, review the details of [dataset we are using](./dataset.md).